ringcentral/ringcentral-js-client/README.md

 ## Authorization

+There are several authorization flows you can use to get an authorized access to RingCentral API.

+Apps with 'Public' application type are not allowed to use Password Flow for security reasons, as well as 'Private' apps of 'Browser-Based' or 'Server/Web' platform type.
+Apps with no user interface are not allowed to use Authorization Code Flow.

 ### Login by OAuth 2.0 Flows

 1. Call `client.loginUrl(...)` to get the **RingCentral OAuth login page url**, go to the login page and enter the credentials.
 2. If successfully logged in, the login page will redirect to the page of `redirectUri`, from the url parameters of that page you can get the **authorization code** by call `client.getAuthCode({redirectPageUrl})`.
 3. Login with auth code: `client.login({ code: authCode, redirectUri: redirectUri })`

-Use webpack to pack the following sample and run in the browser.
+Use webpack to pack the following complete sample and run in the browser.
 ```typescript
 import RingCentralClient, {SERVER_SANDBOX} from "ringcentral-client";